Classic German Recipe: The German Jaegerschnitzel Hunter style is as popular as the Wiener Schnitzel. There are TWO variations:

 – Set aside and keep them covered with foil in the oven on a low temperature.

-– Wash and prepare mushrooms, slice them, not too thin.
+– Wash and prepare mushrooms, cut into not so too thin slices or into small cubes.

 – Spice to taste, add dried thyme.
 Reduce heat.